davidfowl/DocsStaging/Pipelines.md

 }
 ```

 The complexity has gone through the roof (and we haven't even covered all of the cases).
-High performance networking usually means writing very complex code in order to eke out more performance from the system.
+High-performance networking usually means writing very complex code in order to eke out more performance from the system.
 The goal of **System.IO.Pipelines** is to make writing this type of code easier.

 ## Pipe